GSA/fpki-guides/_announcements/01_apple_common_removal.md

 This change will also impact partner users that rely on COMMON.
 For example, a Department of Defense employee sending a digitally signed email to a business partner.

-You can mitigate the risk to government missions, intranets, applications, and government-furnished equipment.
+You can mitigate the risk to government missions, intranets, applications, and government-furnished equipment by following the guidance in this announcement.

 ## What Should I Do?
 To limit the impact to your agency, you'll need to install COMMON as a trusted root certificate on all government-furnished, Apple devices.
+Several, but not all methods are presented below.
 This announcement will be updated as additional methods of redistributing COMMON are identified.

 {% include alert-warning.html content="You should never install a root certificate without verifying it.
-The attributes below will be referenced in the installation guidance to follow to help verify the authenticity of your downloaded copy of COMMON." %}
+The attributes below will be referenced in the following installation guidance to help verify the authenticity of your downloaded copy of COMMON." %}

 | **Federal Common Policy CA (FCPCA/COMMON)**  | **Certificate Details**                             |
 | :--------  | :-------------------------------     |